 Honeypot Farms Meade (1-2 hours) Seasonal

 Open Weekends: Friday and Saturday 1-7pm and Sunday 12 -5pm.
 This artisan Meadery located a beautiful 15-mile ride from

 Cooperstown offers up the SWEETEST of all-natural nectar libations, from hive to table.
 Schedule a private or group tasting in advance of your drive out.

 You also don’t want to miss...

 The Farmers’ Museum (2 - 4 hours) Seasonal Explore the Lippitt Farmstead at The Farmers’ Museum to take learning to the experiential level, and learn about the very stuff our bubbly libations are derived from...hops!
 There is plenty to see and do here from the self-guided tour through this living history village where demonstrations keep your attention, to admiring the artistry of the Empire State Carousel, to the wonder of the Cardiff Giant.

 Canoe & Kayak Rentals and Sales (1-4 hours) Seasonal Spend a few hours on the Susquehanna River with Canoe & Kayak Rentals and Sales.
 With kayaks, canoes, and stand-up paddleboards for rent by the hour, half-day, and full-day, enjoy out-and-back paddling on the river or explore the calm waters of the Otsego County area.
 Free instruction and certified instructors make it a fun-filled adventure for all skill levels, with additional locations at Brookwood Point and Glimmerglass State Park.

 Please keep in mind the travel time between the places you choose to visit.
-Try out our mapping tool to help with the logistics.

 Book your accommodations now...